How can I get more information…

 Introducing children to the opera will lay a foundation of creativity and art appreciation that will serve them for their entire lives.
 Generally, we recommend that children be of a mature age, as some operas can last 2 to 3 hours or longer.
 Some operas may be more appropriate for children then others.
 Please call our Box Office for specific information at 414-291-5700 ext.
 224.

 The Florentine Opera also has a variety of Opera In The Schools programs and educational offerings that take place throughout our community.
 These programs are designed specifically with young audiences in mind, and are the perfect way to start exposing children to what may become a life-long interest.
-To learn more about our opera education offerings, read more on our website, or contact Sarah Lewis Martin, Director of Education and Outreach, at 414-291-5700 ext.
+To learn more about our opera education offerings, read more on our website, or contact Pablo Siqueiros, Education and Outreach Manager, at 414-291-5700 ext.
 214

 How do I buy a gift certificate?